 Check out which companies are making headlines before the bell:

 — Deere earned 61 cents per share for its latest quarter, 6 cents above estimates, and its revenue also exceeded forecasts despite what Deere calls softness in its farming and construction equipment markets.

-— Brookdale is in talks to be bought by health care facility operator Ventas, according to the Wall Street Journal.
-Private equity firm Blackstone had been considering a purchase of Brookdale but dropped out.
+— Brookdale is in talks to be bought by health care facility operator , according to the Wall Street Journal.
+Private equity firm had been considering a purchase of Brookdale but dropped out.
 Ventas is said to be considering both a full or partial purchase of the senior living center operator.

-— Cree canceled its deal to sell its Wolfspeed Power division to German chipmaker Infineon, after the U.S. government expressed security concerns relating to the $850 million transaction.
+— Cree canceled its deal to sell its Wolfspeed Power division to German chipmaker , after the U.S. government expressed security concerns relating to the $850 million transaction.
 The LED lighting maker will receive a termination fee of $12.5 million as a result of the cancellation.